PositiveSpaceDevelopment/NewServerScript/README.md

 # NewServerScript
-This repo contains a script file and instructions for creating a new server YOU CAN ONLY DO THESE THINGS AFTER YOUR SERVER HAS BEEN CREATED
+This repo contains a script file and instructions for creating a new server.

+YOU CAN ONLY DO THESE THINGS AFTER YOUR SERVER HAS BEEN CREATED

 Instructions: